department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 one or more of our disability questionnaires.
 Then they or you submit the forms to us.
 [See the full list of condition-related questionnaires](https://www.benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp)

+## Do I need to go to a VA health care facility to fill out a DBQ?

+No, with a few exceptions (see below).
+You can visit a VA health care facility or any private health care provider you choose.
+Either provider can fill out the questionnaire and submit it to us.

+## Will VA pay for my private provider appointment for a DBQ exam?

+No. You’ll be responsible for paying for that private appointment.

+## Which DBQ conditions need a VA provider review?

+Evaluations for some conditions require special training, equipment, or testing.
+A private health care provider typically can’t handle these, so we require that a VA provider perform these medical examinations: